In the Court of the Crimson King: Composition

-While supervising a mastering cut, Ian McDonald discovered that the copy master had a problem on the right track, and because the first generation master tapes were missing since 1969, this problem was compensated for by EQ until 2002.
-Fripp speculated that the problem was caused by incompetent mastering engineers or "some tapes were mastered in different countries on machines that were not very well maintained or from copies made in the source country (normally US or UK in the case of rock music) where the second machine was inadequately maintained/monitored.
-These tapes were then sent out to licensee countries who had no adequate measure of comparison & trusted the source material from the record company office.
-Tape machines running at different speeds occasionally resulted in albums being a couple of seconds shorter/longer".
-The first generation master tapes were found in Virgin archives in 2002.

-Packaging
+Artwork

-Barry Godber (1946–1970), a computer programmer friend of Sinfield's, painted the design for the album cover.
+Manish Agarwal of Time Out called the cover artwork "scary", and suggested it to be "best enjoyed on gatefold vinyl."
+Barry Godber (1945–1970), a computer programmer friend of Sinfield's, painted the design for the album cover.
 He used his own face, viewed through a mirror, as the model.
 Godber died in February 1970 from a heart attack, shortly after the album's release.
-It was his only album cover; the original painting is now owned by Robert Fripp.
-Fripp had said about Godber's artwork:
+He was 24 years old.
+It was his only painting; the original painting is now owned by Robert Fripp.
+Fripp had said about Godber's artwork: "Peter [Sinfield] brought this painting in and the band loved it.
+I recently recovered the original from [managing label E.G. Records's] offices because they kept it exposed to bright light, at the risk of ruining it, so I ended up removing it.
+The face on the outside is the Schizoid Man, and on the inside it's the Crimson King.
+If you cover the smiling face, the eyes reveal an incredible sadness.
+What can one add?
+It reflects the music."

 Release

-The album reached No. 5 on the UK Albums Chart and No. 28 on the US Billboard 200, where it was certified Gold by the Recording Industry Association of America.
+In the Court of the Crimson King was released on the 10th of October, 1969.
+Upon its release, the album reached No. 5 on the UK Albums Chart and No. 28 on the US Billboard 200, where it was certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.
+The album also charted within the top 10 of the Australian Album Chart, and charted within Canada and Japan.